lukasz-strama/meow-os/README.md

 # MeowOS

-A barebones x86_64 operating system implemented in C and assembly.
+A modular x86_64 operating system implemented in C and assembly, featuring user mode, syscalls, and a kernel monitor.

 ![MeowOS Screenshot](docs/screen.png)